-Although not as enamored with hardline Middle East policies as neoconservative and other right-wing "pro-Israel" groups, Heritage scholars promote strengthening "anti-terror" ties with Israel and often defend Israel in the face of U.S. criticism of its actions.
-In an April 2010 op-ed criticizing Secretary of State Hillary Rodham Clinton for publicly lambasting Israel, Heritage's Feulner wrote, "The United States is engaged in a long war against extremists.
+Heritage scholars also promote strengthening "anti-terror" ties with Israel and often defend Israel in the face of U.S. criticism of its actions.
+In an April 2010 op-ed lambasting then-Secretary of State Hillary Rodham Clinton for criticizing Israel's decision to approve a massive settlement expansion on the eve of a visit by Vice President Joe Biden, Heritage's Feulner wrote, "The United States is engaged in a long war against extremists.
 We can use all the help we can get.
 Too bad the Obama administration can't seem to tell which countries are with us, and which aren't."

 During the Obama Presidency

-Heritage also laid claim to its continued leadership of the conservative movement during President Obama's first term when in early 2011 House Budget Chairman Rep. Paul Ryan (R-WI) released his budget plan, "A Roadmap for America's Future," which drew heavily on Heritage research and became the center of a vocal debate after Ryan was chosen to be Mitt Romney's vice presidential running mate in the 2012 elections.
-Ryan's budget, a version of which was passed by the House of Representatives in March 2012, pushed longstanding conservative goals, including the elimination of Medicare and raising lower and middle class taxes while cutting upper income and corporate rates.
-Ryan's budget and the Heritage research it relied were subsequently lambasted for relying on unrealistic projections of economic growth and as further evidence of the Right's desire to benefit the upper class at the expense of everyone else.
-In a series of letters issued in April 2012, the U.S. Conference of Catholic Bishops condemned the House-passed version of the Ryan budget, arguing that it failed to meet basic "moral criteria."
+Heritage also laid claim to its continued leadership of the conservative movement during Obama's first term in 2011, when House Budget Chairman Paul Ryan (R-WI) released his budget plan, "A Roadmap for America's Future," which drew heavily on Heritage research.
+Ryan's budget pushed longstanding conservative goals, including privatizing Medicare and raising lower and middle class taxes while cutting upper income and corporate rates.
+Ryan's budget and the Heritage research it relied were lambasted for employing unrealistic projections of economic growth and for promoting tax cuts for the wealthiest Americans alongside social service cuts for the poorest.

-During the Bush administration, Heritage was heavily involved in advocacy on Africa policy, according to Right Web contributor Conn Hallinan.
+During the Bush administration, Heritage was also heavily involved in advocacy on Africa policy, according to Right Web contributor Conn Hallinan.
 In particular, wrote Hallinan in a July 2007 analysis, Heritage was instrumental in crafting the administration's AFRICOM policy, which established a military command for Africa aimed at shaping events on the continent according to U.S. wishes.
-He cited Heritage fellows James Jay Carafano and Nile Gardiner, who wrote in a 2003 Heritage analysis: "Creating an African Command would go a long way toward turning the Bush administration's well aimed strategic priorities for Africa into a reality" (see Hallinan, " The Right Gets Africa Wrong," Right Web, July 9, 2007).
+He cited Heritage fellows James Jay Carafano and Nile Gardiner, who wrote in a 2003 Heritage analysis: "Creating an African Command would go a long way toward turning the Bush administration's well aimed strategic priorities for Africa into a reality."